RedisLabs/redislabs-docs/content/rs/references/rest-api/quick-start.md

 import json
 import requests

-# Information needed for this example
+# Information needed for this example - replace with your host, port, username, and password
 host = "[host]"
 port = "[port]"
 username = "[username]"